sillsdev/docu-notion/README.md

 First, prepare your markdown-based static file system like [Docusaurus](https://docusaurus.io/).
 You can then use notion-pull to populate your repository with markdown files and images.

-## 2. In Notion, create page to serve as the root of your documentation
+## 2. In Notion, duplicate the notion-pull template

+While you are logged into Notion, go to [this template page](https://hattonjohn.notion.site/Documentation-Template-Docusaurus-0e998b32da3c47edad0f62a25b49818c).
+Duplicate it into your own workspace.
 You can name it anything you like, e.g. "Documentation Root".

 ## 3. Create a Notion Integration